Home Programme » Special Sessions

 FEBS Special Session on Science & Society – Healthy microbiome, healthy host?
 (Tue July 10; 15:30–17:30)

 Whilst we have known about our fellow bacterial travellers for many years, it has only been in recent years we have realised the effect that bacteria can have on their host.
 In this session we will explore the surprising links between the microbiome and the host.
 We’ll also consider the wider societal impact of diet, probiotics and antibiotics on the microbiome and thus the host.
 This leads us to the question of should factors that change the microbiome be regulated as drugs.

-• Talk title TBC, Mike Curtis, London, United Kingdom
+• The oral microbiome: stability, variation and benefits, Mike Curtis, London, United Kingdom

-• Microbiome and Allergy, one aspect of a complex network, Domingo Barber Barber Hernández, Madrid, Spain
+• Microbiome and Allergy, one aspect of a complex network, Domingo Barber Hernández, Madrid, Spain

 Gender Issues in Science